 Enter GORM, an $11 IKEA shelf that dreams of being so much more.

-After I arrived to my perfect pedal lineup (I know, I know.
-Can one ever be satisfied?), I needed a board.
+After I arrived at my perfect pedal lineup (I know, I know.
+Can one ever be satisfied?), I realized that I needed a pedalboard.
 I thought to myself, “boy, it would be nice to afford food tomorrow.
 There must be a way I can make one for cheap, with my own two hands even!”
 After my first failed attempt, I did what any sensible person would do; I fired up Google.

 A quick “how to build a pedal board” search later, I came across this handy little forum thread.
 In the thread, “Armchair Bronco” took me on a narrated step-by step photo journal of how he turned a bland unassuming shelf into a wicked custom pedal board.